AI4Finance-Foundation/FinRL/README.md

 **Disclaimer: Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**

 **AI4Finance's Mission**: efficiently automate trading.
-We continuously develop and share tools/codes for finance.
+We continuously share tools/codes for finance.

 **AI4Finance' Vision**: The AI community has accumulated an open source ocean of powerful codes over the past decade.
 We believe the proper usage of such intellectual and engineering properties will initiate a paradigm shift from the conventional trading routine, to a machine learning approach, even **RLOps in finance**.